Skip to content

 • pcileech_75t484_x1 — Artix-7 75T, 484 BGA, PCIe x1

-Use the build subcommand with a BDF and a board name.
-Hardware access operations require root privileges (sudo):
+Use the CLI with a BDF and board name.
+Root privileges are required for hardware access.

 sudo pcileech build --bdf 0000:01:00.0 --board pcileech_100t484_x1